Wage protest for unemployment insurance benefits

 Hearings are informal but include witnesses and sworn testimony.
 They also involve cross-examination, rebuttals, and are recorded.
 Whether or not you have a representative, the Referee will work to get the facts and conduct a fair hearing.

 If you can't attend the hearing, ask for a continuance right away.
 The hearing may be able to be postponed and rescheduled.
-Send the request to the Referee named on the front of the Notice of Hearing.
+Send the request to the referee office listed on the front of the Notice of Hearing or make a request through the UC system.

 This will be granted only for "proper cause" and upon terms deemed proper by the Referee.
-If a continuance of the hearing is granted, the hearing will be rescheduled.
+If a continuance of the hearing is granted, you will receive notice.
+If you don’t receive notice that your request was granted, assume that it was denied and appear for the hearing.

-To request a subpoena, contact the Referee office listed on the Notice of Hearing.
+To request a subpoena, make a request in the UC system or contact the Referee office listed on the Notice of Hearing.

 If a witness refuses to appear or provide documents, you can ask for a subpoena.
-This ensures their presence.
-The Referee will then issue the subpoena, if necessary.
+This requires their presence.
+The Referee will then issue the subpoena, if appropriate, but you will have to serve it.

-If you need help due to a disability with hearing, speech, and/or vision, or for a non-English language, please contact the Referee's office as soon as possible.
+If you need help due to a disability with hearing, speech, and/or vision, or for a non-English language, make a request in the UC system or contact the Referee's office as soon as possible.

 A party who has filed an appeal may withdraw the appeal with the approval of the tribunal before whom the appeal is pending.

-• If the appeal is pending before a Referee, the withdrawal request must be submitted in writing by mail, email or fax to the Referee Office
+- If the appeal is pending before a Referee, the withdrawal request must be submitted in writing through the UC System or by mail, email or fax to the Referee Office

-If the appeal is pending before the Board, the withdrawal request must be submitted in writing by mail, email or fax to the Board.
+If the appeal is pending before the Board, the withdrawal request must be submitted in writing through the UC System or by mail, email or fax to the Board.

-If the Referee has not yet issued a decision, you can request to reopen the record to add more information.
-Just contact the Referee’s office.
+If the Referee has not yet issued a decision, you can request to reopen the record to add more information by contacting the Referee’s office in writing.

-Requests sent before the Referee issues a decision will be reviewed.
-Reopening is possible with a good reason.
-To request a reopening, write a letter to the Referee's office that handled the hearing.
+Requests sent before the Referee issues a decision will be reviewed by the referee.
+Reopening is possible only with a good reason.
+If you missed the hearing, provide the reason you missed it.
+To request a reopening, make a request through the UC System or write a letter or email to the Referee's office that handled the hearing.

 If the Referee has made a decision and you plan to appeal to the Board, you should include these points in your appeal.
+If you missed the hearing, provide the reason you missed it.
 Ask for a remand hearing if you think it's necessary.
 Then, the Board will decide on your request.

 If the Referee approves your appeal, it can take 2-4 weeks to get your benefits from the UC Service Center.
 Continue to file for benefits during the waiting period.